 The three types of pets that are highly recommended for medical pet boarding are pets with pre-existing conditions, extremely young pets, and senior pets.

 Medical boarding is for pets who require extra attention or have pre-existing medical conditions.
 A pet sitter or regular boarding facility may not be trained in the proper administration of medications, especially if needles are involved.
-This is a significant benefit of medical boarding; the staff is trained professionals who can understand your pet's medical history and administer medication and adjust doses if necessary.
+This is a significant benefit of medical boarding; these staff are trained professionals who can understand your pet's medical history and administer medication and adjust doses if necessary.
 They also know what symptoms to look out for based on your pet's medical history.

 Requirements for Medical Pet Boarding